 An introduction to modular buildings

 In essence, modular construction is where a building is constructed off-site under controlled factory conditions.
 The building is designed and produced either whole, or for larger projects, in transportable modules – with the same focus on using environmentally focused, high quality materials and meeting relevant Building Regulation and performance standards as traditional construction.

 Once completed off-site, including for internal fit-out, the modules are delivered to site, where they are installed, checked, tested and signed over.

-There are numerous benefits to off-site modular buildings.
+There are numerous benefits to off-site buildings.
 These include speed of delivery, factory controlled quality and checking, improved health and safety, reduced waste and minimised disruption, among others.

-More than ever modular off-site construction is playing a vital role in the development of more efficient and sustainable methods of construction.
+More than ever off-site construction is playing a vital role in the development of more efficient and sustainable methods of construction.